ShaneIsley/dozr/dozr/examples.md

 ### Verbose Output

 Use the `--verbose` or `-v` flag to see real-time status updates, including the estimated time remaining (ETA).
+By default, updates are adaptive (e.g., every 1 second for long waits, 500ms for short waits).

 Wait for 30 seconds with verbose output: